 All SDIO hosts shall support interrupts in both the SPI and 1-bit SD modes.
 Each function within an SDIO or Combo card may implement interrupts as needed.
 The interrupt used on SDIO functions is a type commonly called "level sensitive".
 Level sensitive means that any function may signal for an interrupt at any time, but once the function has signaled an interrupt, it will not release (stop signaling) the interrupt until the cause of the interrupt is removed or commanded to do so by the host.
 Since there is only 1 interrupt line, it may be shared by multiple interrupt sources.
-The function shall continue to signal the interrupt until the host responds and clears the interrupt source(s) and deal with it as needed.
+The function shall continue to signal the interrupt until the host responds and clears the interrupt.
+Since multiple interrupts may be active at once, it is the responsibility of the host to determine the interrupt source(s) and deal with it as needed.
 This is done on the SDIO function by the use of two bits, the interrupt enable and interrupt pending.
-Each function that may generate an interrupt has an interrupt will only be signaled to the SDI bus if both the function's enable and the card's master enable are set.
+Each function that may generate an interrupt has an interrupt enable bit.
+In addition, the SDIO card has a master interrupt enable that controls all functions.
+An interrupt will only be signaled to the SD bus if both the function's enable and the card's master enable are set.
 The second interrupt bit is called interrupt pending.
 This read-only bit tells the host which function(s) may be signaling for an interrupt.
 There is an interrupt pending bit for each function that can generate interrupts.
 These bits are located in the CCCR area.